 After graduation, students write the National Council Licensure Examination (NCLEX) to be eligible for membership with the College of Nurses of Ontario.

-Sample Courses: Professional Nursing, Human Anatomy and Physiology, Clinical Nursing Experience, Experiential Learning Lab, Pharmacology in Nursing Practice
+Sample Courses: Professional Nursing, Human Anatomy and Physiology, Clinical Practicum, Experiential Learning Lab, Pharmacology & Medication Management

 Career Tracks: Clinic nurse, community care nurse, health-care administrator, nurse practitioner, nurse educator

 Course Requirements: Biology/SBI4U, Chemistry/SCH4U and one grade 12 level math